wilsonrljr/sysidentpy/README.md

 ### Example of how to run the tests:

-Open a terminal emulator of your choice and go to a sub directory, e.g,
+Open a terminal emulator of your choice and go to a subdirectory, e.g,
 ~~~~~~~~~~~~~~~~~~~~
 \sysidentpy\metrics\
 ~~~~~~~~~~~~~~~~~~~~